CITW Hosts Second Annual Tri-Nations Camp at Mapungubwe

 In 2015 Peace Parks Foundation procured tracking devices for the TFCA, for gathering data.
 To assist with cross-border operations and law enforcement efforts, the foundation also donated a quad bike to the TFCA.

 In April, the TFCA’s trilateral technical committee endorsed a joint operations strategy for the TFCA, for implementation by the resource managers committee.
 A performance evaluation framework for the strategy was also adopted.
 The resource managers committee oversees the management of natural resources.
-During the year, there were several coordinated law enforcement patrol operations conducted between South Africa and Zimbabwe, which led to poacher arrests and snare recoveries.
+During the year, several coordinated law enforcement patrol operations were conducted between South Africa and Zimbabwe, which led to poacher arrests and snare recoveries.

-The inaugural Mapungubwe Transfrontier WildrunTM took place from 13 - 15 May.
+The inaugural Mapungubwe Transfrontier WildrunTM took place from 13 to 15 May.
 Following elephant paths and game trails, this ground-breaking safari-on-the-run event took runners through Maramani community lands and the Sentinel Ranch in Zimbabwe, across the Shashe River onto the savannah of Botswana’s Northern Tuli Game Reserve, and over the ancient Mapungubwe citadel in South Africa’s Mapungubwe National Park.
-Runners crossed the Limpopo and Shashe rivers, running through magnificent riverine forests, passing huge baobab trees, seeing rare San rock paintings, dinosaur fossils, and covering kilometres of ancient elephant trails etched into stone.
+Runners crossed the Limpopo and Shashe rivers, running through magnificent riverine forests, passing huge baobab trees, seeing rare San rock paintings and dinosaur fossils, and covering kilometres of ancient elephant trails etched into stone.
 They came across abundant wildlife, including elephant, zebra, antelope, giraffe and crocodile.
 Fresh lion and leopard spoor kept everyone vigilant, but the rangers ensured the safety of the group at every turn.
-The event was the result of two years of hard work by Wildrunner and Boundless Southern Africa, as well as many government officials from the three partner countries, customs and immigration officials, the Maramani Community and landowners of Sentinel Ranch, Shalimpo and the Northern Tuli Game Reserve, Mapungubwe National Park officials and the SANParks Honorary Rangers.
-Zimbabwe’s Maramani Community was essential to the success of the event and in turn were the largest beneficiaries, working as camp staff and even growing and supplying vegetables for the event.
-Some 95% of the logistical support and suppliers were sourced from the Beitbridge Rural District in Zimbabwe.
+The event was the result of two years of hard work by Wildrunner and Boundless Southern Africa, as well as many government officials from the three partner countries, customs and immigration officials, the Maramani community and landowners of Sentinel Ranch, Shalimpo and the Northern Tuli Game Reserve, Mapungubwe National Park officials and the SANParks Honorary Rangers.
+Zimbabwe’s Maramani community was essential to the success of the event and in turn were the largest beneficiaries, working as camp staff and even growing and supplying vegetables for the event.
+About 95% of the logistical support and suppliers were sourced from the Beitbridge Rural District in Zimbabwe.

 level of teamwork and flexibility to ensure that a good time was had by all.